All Episodes

 I think the other important principle is to let the states decide.

-Frankly, if California wants to do a single payer system or heavy regulations, that's their prerogative, they should be allowed to do that.
+Frankly, if California wants to do a single-payer system or heavy regulations, that's their prerogative.

 But the idea that we should be managing all of health care from Washington doesn't work.

-Washington is the last place you want managing everyone's health care across the country, and I say that as somebody who's lived here for far too long.
+Washington is the last place you want managing everyone's health care across the country.

-We need to go back to respecting state authority, and that's why we want to repeal all the regulations to go back to the old system where we had states regulating health care and health insurance.
+And that's why we want to repeal all the regulations to go back to the old system where we had states regulating health care and health insurance.

-All right, guys, really appreciate you being with us.
+Really appreciate you being with us.

-Daniel Horowitz, thank you, and Chris Jacobs, thank you.
+Daniel Horowitz, thank you.

-When we come back, it's Friday, our Florida Georgia line Friday fun concert series.
+When we come back, it's Friday, our Florida, Georgia line Friday fun concert series.

 Now we have Fox reporters confirming that, yeah, surveillance on Trump Tower and the president-elect did in fact happen.